 3. If the billing address on your phone bill is different from the address where your service is installed (service address), you will need to to provide us with both addresses.

 After we receive your phone bill, we then follow-up with a second email that will have a Letter of Authorization (LOA) attached for your signature.
 We'll do the hard part and fill out the LOA for you using the information from your phone bill copy/CSR.
-All you'll need to do is sign and date the form in one or two places and get it back to us via fax or email.
+All you'll need to do is sign and date the form in one or two places and get it back to us via fax or email it to firstname.lastname@example.org.
 Please send faxes to 215-754-4477 and remember to include your LNP case number on the fax.

 When you've submitted all of your paperwork properly, we'll add the phone numbers to our switch and your OnSIP account.
 This will allow you plenty of time to set the number up correctly in your PBX via the admin portal.
 This is an important step, because you'll want your phone numbers to ring through correctly whenever the port completes.
 If this step is done correctly, the porting of your numbers should be seamless.